jacinyan/book-with-us/README.md

   - Is provided with options of either using debit/credit card or other payment services
   - has a module to keep track of his/her orders.
   - Can leave a review for his/her ordered items
-  - is able to update his/her profile
+  - Is able to update his/her profile

-- An **Admin** :
+- An **Admin**
-  - has the overall control of the website
+   has the overall control of the application in ways of, e.g. , performing basic CRUD in Users, Items, Orders modules

 <!-- TODO -->